 Racing suits are typically made of two types of fabric: polyester, which is a durable fabric that is highly resistant to chlorine, and elastane (Lycra and spandex fall under this fabric) which is stretchy and water-repellant.

-Racing suits for men have a blend of these two, balancing durability with blinding speed.
+Tech suits have a blend of these two, balancing durability with blinding speed.
 Swimsuits that are higher in elastane, while “faster,” will also fade faster.
 Tech suits high in polyester last longer but stretch less and aren’t as hydrodynamic and compressive.

 Other swimsuit materials include polyamide and nylon, which will sub in for polyester.